Internet-Draft Rego Policy in OAuth March 2026

 2. Entry Point Check: Verify the policy defines an allow rule.

-3. Safety Check: Ensure the policy does not contain dangerous operations (e.g., infinite loops, external HTTP calls in restricted environments).
+3. Safety Check: Ensure the policy does not contain dangerous operations (e.g., external HTTP calls via http.send, excessive resource consumption).

 6.2.
 Policy Registration